FreeTAKTeam/FreeTakServer/README.md

 TAKFreeServer uses a MVC pattern, the concept of a COT (Cursor On Target) is described in a set of Domain classes, generated from the UML model using a Model Driven Architecture approach.
 ![the domain model with all the known objects used by CIVTAK/wintak](https://github.com/FreeTAKTeam/FreeTakServer/blob/master/docs/FreeTAKServer%20Model.png) [Live version](http://pldemo.sparxsystems.us/Ldsd4T)
 [generated documentation of the COT description](https://github.com/FreeTAKTeam/FreeTakServer/blob/master/docs/FreeTakServer%20specs/COTDomainModel.pdf)

+### OPEN SOURCE NOTICES
+FTS was made possible by the following Open Source projects.
+We like to thank the following individuals and organization for providing crucial support and making FTS possible.
+- flask
+- lxml
+- pathlib
+- tabulate
+- sqlalchemy
+- setuptools
+- eventlet
+- random_word
+- Pip
+- Bootstrap4
+- pyopenssl
+- Flask Dashboard Black by AppSeed

 ## Documentation
 under /docs, you can find various documents including an UML model of the Domain classes involved in a COT event.